-Measurable usage: 17 K-root instances; 1.7 billion queries daily
+Measurable usage: 20 K-root instances at 30 June 2015; approximately 2 billion queries daily

-The RIPE NCC operates the K-root server through a set of globally distributed anycast clusters.
+The RIPE NCC operates the K-root service through a set of globally distributed anycast clusters.
 Root name servers are a crucial part of the Internet DNS infrastructure.
 The RIPE NCC has operated the K-root server since 1997, when the first server was installed at the London Internet Exchange (LINX).
 The RIPE NCC has since deployed five global nodes of the K-root name server.
 Since 2003, the RIPE NCC has also been deploying anycast instances of the K-root server with local reachability.
-Currently there are 12 local nodes active.